Gemma Evans (footballer)

-Gemma Jayne Evans (born 1 August 1996) is a Welsh footballer who plays as a defender for Women's Super League club Liverpool and the Wales national team.
+Gemma Jayne Evans (born 1 August 1996) is a Welsh professional footballer who plays as a defender for Women's Super League 2 club Newcastle United and the Wales national team.

 Early life

 Evans was born and raised in Gelli, Rhondda.
 She starting playing football at age 10 for a local team named Ton & Gelli.
 At 13, she switched to playing for an all-girls team, Ferndale Fillies which was later renamed Cambrian and then subsequently changed to Valleys United.
 She then went on to play for Port Talbot Town Ladies for two years.

 Club career

 Cardiff and Yeovil

 Evans played for Cardiff City L.F.C. from 2015 to 2017.
 She joined FA WSL 1 side Yeovil Town on 6 September 2017, alongside Welsh international teammate Chloe Lloyd.
 She made her Yeovil debut in a 1–0 FA WSL1 defeat away to Bristol City on 30 September 2017.

 Bristol City

 Evans signed for FA WSL side Bristol City on 20 July 2018, making her debut on 19 August 2018 in an FA Women's League Cup tie against Leicester City and going on to spend three years with the club, scoring twice in 66 appearances; Bristol were relegated to the FA Women's Championship at the end of her final season.